-Enter your secret code as follows; pause no more than 15 seconds between steps:
+Enter your secret code as follows; pause no more than 15 seconds between steps;

-- 1. Turn the ignition to ACC or ON. - 2.
-Turn the radio off. - 3.
-Press the 1 and 4 pushbuttons at the same time.
+- Turn the ignition on. - 2.
+Turn the radio off. - Press the 1 and 4 pushbuttons at the same time.
 Hold them down until SEC shows on the display. - 4.
-Press MN and 000 will appear on the display. - 5.
-Press MN again to make the last two digits agree with your code. - 6.
-Press HR to make the first one or two digits agree with your code. - 7.
-Press AM FM after you have confirmed that the code matches the secret code you have written down.
+Press MN and 000 will appear on the display. - Press MN again to make the last two digits agree with your code. - Press HR to make the first one or two digits agree with your code. - Press AM FM after you have confirmed that the code matches the secret code you have written down.
 The display will show ---, indicating that the radio is no longer secured.